amazon-braket/amazon-braket-default-simulator-python/README.md

 If you are using Windows, choose **Add Python to environment variables** before you begin the installation.

 ### Amazon Braket SDK
 Download and install the Amazon Braket SDK.
 Follow the instructions in the [README](https://github.com/aws/braket-python-sdk/blob/stable/latest/README.md).

 ## Setting up Amazon Braket Default Simulator Python
-After you install the Amazon Braket SDK, either clone or download the amazon-braket-default-simulator-python repo to your local environment.
+Clone or download the amazon-braket-default-simulator-python repo to your local environment.
-You must clone or download the repo into a folder in the same virtual environment where you are using the Amazon Braket SDK.

 Use the following command to clone the repo.